openscript/pkgbuild-editor/README.md

 # pkgbuild-editor

-Your all-in-one parser and editor for seamless [PKGBUILD](https://wiki.archlinux.org/title/PKGBUILD) file handling.
+Your all-in-one code-based parser and editor for seamless [PKGBUILD](https://wiki.archlinux.org/title/PKGBUILD) file handling.

 ## About

-When automating Arch User Repository handling, you need to be able to manipulate `PKGBUILD` files.
-Of course one could use regular expressions to modify the files, but a complete understanding of the file within an AST is more fulfilling.
+When managing the Arch User Repository (AUR), precise control over `PKGBUILD` files from code is essential, when you want to automate things. `pkgbuild-editor` provides a powerful parser and editor, transforming `PKGBUILD` handling into a streamlined experience.
+Instead of relying on regular expressions, this tool leverages an Concrete Syntax Tree (CST) to offer a deeper, more reliable understanding of `PKGBUILD` files.
+Whether you're automating updates, modifying dependencies, or simply tweaking build instructions, `pkgbuild-editor` gives you a structured approach for efficient and error-free edits.

+## Features

+- [ ] Parse `PKGBUILD` files
+- [ ] Edit `PKGBUILD` files
+- [ ] Create new `PKGBUILD` files from scratch
+- [ ] Write `PKGBUILD` files
+- [ ] Preserve comments and formatting, when parsed

 ## Packages